gregfaletto/fragilefamilies/README.md

 ## Files

-Here are descriptions of each of the R scripts in this repository:
+Here are descriptions of each of the files in this repository:

 * **ffc2.R:** My code for my final entry which loads the raw data, pre-processes it, and trains models, as described above.